Simon-Stone/PantrySentry/README.md

 Start the script ``PantrySentry.py``

 Add to pantry:
 - Use the keyboard or a barcode scanner to enter the [EAN](https://en.wikipedia.org/wiki/International_Article_Number) of the item you want to process.
+The EAN is looked up in the Open GTIN database and the retrieved name is added to a Google Keep list.
+If an item of the same name is already on the list, the item's count is increased by one.

 Remove from pantry:
 - Use the barcode in switch_direction.gif to switch to "remove" mode.
 Everything scanned in the next minute will be removed from the pantry.